 4) Brain Dump

 Record the data in your head while it’s fresh.
 In a day -- or even an hour -- you could have trouble remembering what transpired on the call.
 Write down all the details of the conversation -- anything you remember -- along with any insights you have, thoughts about the prospect's needs, and your analysis of their situation.
+Many companies even record sales calls so that you can go back and listen to your calls.
 Feeling blank?
 Don’t worry.
 Just by virtue of taking the time to do this activity, insights and ideas you didn’t even know you had will come to you.

 To make things even easier for your future self, put your notes directly into your CRM so they’re easily accessible if you’re unexpectedly faced with a call from the buyer.
 The more prepared you are for your next call, the better, so it’s great to have notes from your past self letting your present self know what the heck happened on the horn with so and so.